DanielCs1988/mercury-ng-front/README.md

 configured to handle data using GraphQL queries.
 It supports all the three major operations of the specification: queries, mutations and subscriptions.
 However, features such as authentication and caching (via Redis for example) is not possible on this level, so another API is needed to filter the information, providing a secure way to access it.
+The server and the database are both deployed on AWS, a recent change to improve stability and performance.

 That is exactly what the business layer is there for.
 It is using [GraphQL-Yoga](https://github.com/prismagraphql/graphql-yoga), which is a GraphQL library based on